-Summary: This post introduces 5 solutions you can try when you are unable to mount an external hard drive on your Mac.
-Also, to avoid further data loss, you can use iBoysoft Data Recovery for Mac to recover lost data from this unmountable external drive first.
+Summary: This post introduces 5 solutions when you are unable to mount an external hard drive on your Mac.
+Also, to avoid further data loss, you can use iBoysoft Data Recovery for Mac to recover data from this unmountable external drive first.

 After you connect an external hard drive to your Mac, if everything is working fine, the operating system will automatically recognize, read, and mount your external drive, as well as show it in the Finder and on the desktop.